 They showed their hospitality even after another couchsurfer showed up a couple of days too early, while I was still using the assigned bedroom.
 They accepted her sudden arrival, evicted the daughter from her room, and generously offered it to a stranger.

 He threw her suitcase out of the flat while holding a knife in his hand

-This couchsurfer showed up early because she supposedly ran away from her previous host.
+This new guest showed up early with one of the weirdest Couchsurfing stories I have ever heard.
+Supposedly, she ran away from her previous host.
 She claimed he had romantic pretensions, and then got jealous when she spent an evening with his friend.
-When she returned home for the night, he supposedly threw her suitcase out of the flat, while holding a knife in his hand.
+When she returned home for the night, he threw her suitcase out of the flat, she said, while holding a knife in his hand.